halforbit/data-stores/docs/builder.md

 For file stores like local storage and Azure Blob Storage, the map string (along with file extension)  determines the exact file name a key maps to in storage.
 For document stores like Cosmos DB and Postgres, the map string is used to determine the ID of the record.

-For simple key types like `string` or `Guid`, you can use `{this}` to inject the value of the key into the string map.
-You can also use classes as key types, and refer to properties with e.g. `{MyProperty}`.
+As shown here, you can use `{this}` to inject simple key types like `string` or `Guid` into the string map.
+You can also use a class as a key type, and refer to its properties with e.g. `{MyProperty}`.

 ## Shortcuts